Some owners may idly suggest that Stats can easily be replaced by any third party visitor activity log / meter.

 - Install the add-on at the bottom of the page, and any reader, who closes the display before the page finishes loading, will not be counted by SiteMeter / StatCounter.

-Many of our readers, who are concerned with security, or who use computers that are well protected, may not be counted, by SiteMeter or StatCounter.
+Most security products update automatically, as updates are produced - and this leads to other problems.
+Many of our readers, who are concerned with security, or who use computers that are well protected, may not be counted, consistently, by SiteMeter or StatCounter.

 - Does not cause page load delays.